In this Section:

 Previous roles were Director of Clinical Governance at the Women's and Manager in the Quality Branch of the Department of Human Services, responsible for consumer participation, clinical effectiveness and clinical risk management.
 She has represented consumers on key national committees including the Taskforce on Quality in Australian Healthcare and was a board member of ACOSS and the Australian Institute of Health and Welfare.
 She was also a board director of La Trobe Regional Health.

-Mary is a member of the Clinical Safety and Quality Committee and the Audit Committee.
+Mary is a member of the Austin Health Finance & Resources Committee, the Clinical Safety & Quality Committee and the Primary Care & Population Health Advisory Committee.

 AM, MBBS, MSc, PhD, FRACP, FAFPHM

 John McNeil graduated in medicine from the University of Adelaide in 1971 and undertook physician training at the Royal Adelaide and Austin Hospitals.

 In 1986 he was appointed to the head of the Monash Department of Epidemiology and Preventive Medicine based at The Alfred Hospital.
 In 2007, he was appointed as the inaugural head of the newly formed Monash School of Public Health & Preventive Medicine.
 He has served as a visiting physician at The Alfred, the Austin Hospital and Monash Medical Centre.

 John has served on advisory committees for many State and Commonwealth entities including the NHMRC, Therapeutic Goods Administration, Australian Commission for Safety & Quality in Healthcare and the Royal Australasian College of Physicians.

 Past board memberships include Alfred Health; Dunlop Medical Research Foundation; Water Quality Research Australia and the Victorian Public Health Education & Research Foundation.
 In 2008, he became a member of the Order of Australia in recognition of his contribution to public health.